Gloria Ryan, Springfield Indie Soul Festival

 You can find a full summer & fall schedule of jazz & blues festivals in Massachusetts go to MassJazz.com/festivals.
 Here is a run-down of August jazz festivals:

-The 14th Annual Provincetown Jazz Festival (August 9 & 13), organized by popular jazz drummer Bart Weisman, is perfect celebrate of P-Town’s cultural richness.
+The 14th Annual Provincetown Jazz Festival (August 9 & 13), organized by popular jazz drummer Bart Weisman, is a perfect celebration of P-Town’s cultural richness.
 On Monday, August 13, the festival moves to the Cotuit Center for the Arts in Cotuit, with performances by the Tim Ray Trio and vocalist Daryl Sherman.

 The 6th Annual Rockport Jazz Festival (August 9-12) has attracted leading international performers on the jazz circuit to this beautiful seaside town.
 This year’s lineup includes saxophonist Grace Kelly, vocalist Kurt Elling, pianist Monty Alexander and the Joe Lovano Classic Quartet.
 The concerts are held in the breathtaking Shalin Liu Performance Center.